Last updated on March 22nd, 2022.

 These Coconut Banana muffins are loaded with toasted coconut giving the muffins a burst of flavor and an additional texture.

 Muffins, like muffins, are the easiest, fastest, and perhaps the most comforting morning/weekend food.
 And as recently I discovered, muffins are also very adaptable.
+But if you prefer scones, check out these Coconut Scones, or maybe this Coconut Bread.

 Why Cottage Cheese?